Do It Yourself: Learning Semantic Correspondence from Pseudo-Labels: Experiments

 \section{Experiments}

-\paragraph{Details on pseudo-label generation.} Applying our sampling strategy, we generate 30k image pairs with pseudo-labels from each category in the SPair-71k dataset.
-For each image pair, we use a maximum of 50 randomly sampled keypoints for supervised training.
-For the zero-shot generation of pseudo-labels, we follow \citet{zhang2023tale} and resize the input images to $960^2$ and $840^2$ to extract the SD and DINOv2 features, resulting in feature maps of resolution $60 \times 60$.
+\paragraph{Details on pseudo-label generation.} Using our sampling strategy, we generate 30k pseudo-labeled image pairs per category from SPair-71k.
+We use a maximum of 50 randomly sampled keypoints for supervised training for each image pair.
+Following \citet{zhang2023tale}, we resize the input images to $960^2$ and $840^2$ to extract the SD and DINOv2 features, resulting in feature maps of resolution $60 \times 60$.
 We choose the rejection radius $r_\text{max}$ for the relaxed bicyclic consistency constraint such that a deviation of one feature patch is allowed.

-\paragraph{Details on training with pseudo-labels.} Similar to \citet{zhang2024telling}, we use four bottleneck layers with 5M parameters in total for the adapter.
+\paragraph{Details on adapter training.} Similar to \citet{zhang2024telling}, we use four bottleneck layers with 5M parameters for the adapter.
 The model is trained using the AdamW optimizer with a weight decay rate $0.001$, a learning rate of $5\cdot 10^{-3}$, and the one-cycle scheduler for 200k steps.

-\paragraph{Datasets.} Recent works~\citep{tang2023emergent,zhang2023tale,zhang2024telling,mariotti2024improving} find SPair-71k \cite{min2019spair} to be the most challenging and informative benchmark for semantic matching due to its larger size and more challenging matches, containing images from $18$ different categories with $600$ to $900$ image pairs per category.
-We, additionally, evaluate the methods on the recently proposed AP-10k \citep{yu2021ap} semantic correspondence dataset \citep{zhang2024telling} without re-training on it.
+\paragraph{Datasets.} Recent works~\citep{tang2023emergent,zhang2023tale,zhang2024telling,mariotti2024improving} find SPair-71k \cite{min2019spair} to be the most challenging and informative semantic matching benchmark due to its larger size and more challenging matches, containing images from $18$ different categories with $600$ to $900$ image pairs per category.
+We also evaluate the methods on the recently proposed AP-10k \citep{yu2021ap} semantic correspondence dataset \citep{zhang2024telling} without training on it.

 \paragraph{Metrics.} We follow the standard settings~\citep{gupta2023asic,huang2022learning,zhang2024telling,xue2025matcha,mariotti2024improving,min2019spair} and evaluate the semantic correspondence performance via the Percentage of Correct Keypoints (PCK).
 It is defined by computing the ratio of correctly predicted matched keypoints that lie within a radius of $R=\alpha \cdot\max (h,w)$ around the correct ground truth match, where we report the \textit{bbox} variant with $h$ and $w$ referring to the height and width of the bounding box of the considered object, respectively.
 Since various prior works report it differently, we report both the PCK when averaged over keypoints (\textit{per kpt}) and when averaged over images (\textit{per img}).